New Zealand Bill of Rights Act 1990: Declaration of inconsistency

-This was appealed to the Court of Appeal by the Attorney-General who argued that the court had no jurisdiction to issue a declaration of inconsistency unless it was expressly authorised by legislation, the Court of Appeal called this a "bold argument" and said that "inconsistency between statutes is a question of interpretation...and it lies within the province of the courts."
-Furthermore Speaker of the House David Carter in the case challenged the use of parliamentary proceedings in the High Court decision and argued that this was a breach of parliamentary privilege.
-In its ruling, concluded that no breach of parliamentary privilege occurred and that senior courts had the jurisdiction to make a declaration of inconsistency.
-This was then further appealed by the Attorney-General to the Supreme Court which dismissed the appeal and upheld the judgment by the Court of Appeal.
-As such, declarations of inconsistency are an available remedy under the Act.

 On 29 August 2022, the New Zealand Bill of Rights (Declarations of Inconsistency) Amendment Act 2022 received Royal assent and commenced on the same day.
 The amendment act introduced a legal requirement for the Attorney-General to notify parliament when a declaration of inconsistency is made, and further that the responsible Minister must present a report to parliament that details the government's response to the declaration.

 On 21 November 2022, the Supreme Court in Make It 16 Incorporated v Attorney-General affirmed the jurisdiction confirmed by the court in Attorney-General v Taylor and noted the passing of the amendment act.

 Other remedies

 Several other remedies were suggested to be available in R v Grayson.
 These included a reduction in the penalty, police disciplinary proceedings, criminal prosecution, a declaration, or future-looking relief.
 Other remedies have included special jury directions, and orders that witness testimony be disregarded.
 It can often depend on the nature of the right breached as to what remedy will be appropriate to vindicate that breach.